Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

    for later insertion with a batch of other values.
 3. **Monitor:** While Search and Update are run by the client as necessary, monitoring is done in the background on a recurring basis.
-It both checks that the log is continuing to behave honestly and that no changes have been made to keys owned by the client without the client's knowledge.
+It both checks that the log is continuing to behave honestly (all previously returned keys remain in the tree) and that no changes have been made to keys owned by the client without the client's knowledge.

 ## Deployment Modes